Hut to Hut Hiking Across Glaciers!

 Day 3: Peyto Hut – Peyto Lake

-It’s mostly down hill today as we drop back down to the Glacier from the Hut and follow it almost to its snout.
+It’s mostly downhill today as we drop back down to the Glacier from the Hut and follow it almost to its snout.
 Hiking on mostly white ice we pass mill wells down which glacier streams drop noisily into the bowels of the ice.
-We will see how glaciers preserve elements of the past, the exposed ice being hundreds of years old and bringing not only rocks to the surface but also spruce needles and twigs from long ago fires and the occasional bird or rodent long ago caught on the ice by early winter snows.
+We will see how glaciers preserve elements of the past, the exposed ice being hundreds of years old and bringing not only rocks to the surface but also spruce needles and twigs from long-ago fires and the occasional bird or rodent long ago caught on the ice by early winter snows.
 It is usually hard to visualize the effects of global warming, not so on the Peyto Glacier which is in full retreat.
 Your guide will show you where the glacier only recently was!
-You will leave the glacier with a deep respect and appreciation for the frozen alpine environment.
+You will leave the glacier with deep respect and appreciation for the frozen alpine environment.

 We leave the Glacier just before the snout and descend a short distance on old moraines to a rather ramshackle research station from which research on glacial retreat is carried out.
 From here we traverse to the top of the lateral moraine which descends into the lower valley.
 If we have the energy we can take a side trip to Cauldron Lake which occupies an adjacent hanging basin.
-With it’s still black waters surrounded by tundra, rock and ice it is at the same time serene and wild!
+With its still black waters surrounded by tundra, rock and ice it is at the same time serene and wild!

 Back to the main trail we now start down the moraine wall track which leads us down into the lower valley to the raging torrent issuing from the Peyto Glacier now far above (in 2010 the bridge was washed out so we may have to cross the river in our boots).
 We follow river flats and a bit of forest until we reach the gravel flats above Peyto Lake.
 One of the signature lakes of the Canadian Rockies with its beautiful turquoise waters, Peyto Lake marks the end of our traverse.
-From its shores we hike up through mature forest to where we suddenly emerge once more on a “tourist trail” it being the paved path taken by thousands of tourists as they hike to look over Peyto Lake.
+From its shores, we hike up through the mature forest to where we suddenly emerge once more on a “tourist trail” it being the paved path taken by thousands of tourists as they hike to look over Peyto Lake.
 They will undoubtedly be envious of what you just experienced.